vasundharacareator/cakeseller-master/README.md

-This project for testing anularjs. there is no dependency.
+This project for testing spring. there is no dependency.